karl-cardenas-coding/mywhoop/README.md

 ## Overview

 MyWhoop is a tool intended to help you take ownership of your Whoop data.
-You can use MyWhoop to interface with your own data in ways that are different from what Whoop may offer or intend.
-MyWhoop is designed to be simple and easy to use and designed to be deployed on your own machine or server.
+You can use MyWhoop to interact with your own Whoop data in ways that are different from what Whoop may offer or intend.
+MyWhoop is designed to be deployed on your own machine or server.
 MyWhoop supports the following features:

 - 🔐 **Login**: A simple interface to log into the Whoop developer portal and save an authentication token locally.
 The token is required to interact with the Whoop API.
 - 🗄️ **Server**: Automatically download your Whoop data daily and save it to a local file or export it to a remote location.